 Some modules have been disabled because their core functions are not supported

-import an unsupported module or use an unsupported feature will raise an
+An attempt to import an unsupported module or use an unsupported feature will

 A few modules from the standard library have been replaced or customized to work with App Engine.
 These modules vary between the two Python runtimes, as described below.